jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left">The bits of a single-precision floating point number look like this, where s is the sign bit, e are the 8 bits of the exponent E, and m are the 23 significant bits of the mantissa M.</div><br/>
+<div style="margin-top: 100px; text-align: left;">The bits of a single-precision floating point number look like this, where s is the sign bit, e are the 8 bits of the exponent E, and m are the 23 significant bits of the mantissa M.</div><br/>
 <span style="color: orange;">s</span> <span style="color: green;">e e e e e e e e</span> <span style="color: red;">m m m m m m m m m m m m m m m m m m m m m m m</span>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left">For 32-bit floating point numbers the bias B is 127, and the length L is 2^23.
+<div style="margin-bottom: 100px; text-align: left;">For 32-bit floating point numbers the bias B is 127, and the length L is 2^23.
 Given these, it is easy to convert between the floating point number and the integer interpretation.</div>
 @snapend

 @snap[midpoint span-65 text-05]